 The Hungarian Revolution

 By October 1956, students from the Technical University in Budapest compiled a list of sixteen national policy demands, the third of which was Nagy’s restitution to the premiership.
 And on October 23, approximately 20,000 protesters convened next to the statue of József Bem in Budapest for a massive opposition demonstration.
-But Ernő Gerő broadcast a speech condemning the demands.
+But Ernő Gerő broadcasted a speech condemning the demands.

 Angered by Gerő’s hard-line rejection, a large crowd gathered at the headquarters of the Hungarian Radio, which was heavily guarded by secret police, and grew increasingly unruly after a delegation attempting to communicate their demands was detained.
 Tear gas was thrown from the upper windows and the security forces opened fire on the crowd, killing scores.